-To evaluate the similarity between the series of the drought indices (SPI, ETDI and SMDI) we use a variant of the procedure applied by Barella-Ortiz and Quintana-Seguí (2019) and Quintana-Seguí et al. (2020), based on Barker et al. (2015).
-The method consists of computing the r Pearson correlation between each pair of series of these three drought indices (e.g. SPIw-i and ETDIw and SMDIw); where i is the accumulation period, which varies from 4 weeks (1 month) to 52 weeks (1 year).
-For this evaluation and the following lag-analysis, we adopt the r Pearson coefficient because the time it consumes to process our RS and LSM datasets is an order of magnitude lower (e.g. weeks) than the time required using r Spearman (e.g. months).
+To evaluate the similarity between the series of the drought indices (SPI, ETDI and SMDI), we use a variant of the procedure applied by Barella-Ortiz and Quintana-Seguí (2019) and Quintana-Seguí et al. (2020), based on Barker et al. (2016).
+The method consists of computing the r Pearson correlation between each pair of series of these three drought indices (e.g., SPIw-i and ETDIw and SMDIw), where i is the accumulation period, which varies from 4 weeks (1 month) to 52 weeks (1 year).
+For this evaluation and the following lag analysis, we adopt the r Pearson coefficient because the time it consumes to process our RS and LSM datasets is an order of magnitude lower (e.g., weeks) than the time required using r Spearman (e.g., months).
 To further support the use of r Pearson despite the concerns about the non-normality of SMDI and ETDI distributions, we conducted a similarity test of the series of lags between indices obtained with r Pearson and r Spearman.
-Similarity, tests indicate r Pearson and r Spearman correlate generally over r = 0.9 for RS data and moderately lower for LSM data while do not differ significantly in the timing characteristics of the series (Fig. S2).
-Therefore, we can consider r Pearson suitable and sufficiently accurate for the approach and focus of the study.
+Similarity tests indicate r Pearson and r Spearman correlate generally over r = 0.9 for RS data and at a moderately lower level for LSM data, while they do not differ significantly in the timing characteristics of the series (Fig. S1 in the Supplement).
+Therefore, we can consider rPearson suitable and sufficiently accurate for the approach and focus of the study.

-4.2.2 Temporal lag-analysis of the indices:
+4.2.2 Temporal lag analysis of the indices

 Following the correlation analysis between the series, we perform a lag analysis of the correlation of the pairs of drought indices at a weekly scale, introducing lags from -104 weeks to +104 weeks.
-We compare the ETDIw and SMDIw with the SPIw-i (being the period of accumulation for the SPIw-i= 4, 13, 26 and 52 weeks, equivalent to the SPIm-1, SPIm-3, SPIm-6, SPIm-12 months), as well as the ETDIw with the SMDIw.
-The purpose of this analysis is to diagnose the reciprocity and memory in the interaction between rainfall and evapotranspiration, and rainfall and surface soil moisture.
+We compare ETDIw and SMDIw with SPIw-i (being the period of accumulation for SPIw-i, where i is 4, 13, 26 and 52 weeks, equivalent to SPIm-1, SPIm-3, SPIm-6 and SPIm-12), as well as ETDIw with SMDIw.
+The purpose of this analysis is to diagnose the reciprocity and memory in the interaction between rainfall and evapotranspiration and between rainfall and surface soil moisture.
 The relative abundance of positive over negative lags (and vice versa) provides information about the asymmetry of the interaction between the indices (precedence and delay).
-Negative lags refer to leading times of ETDIw and SMDIw in respect of SPIw-i (e.g. lag - 104, left side of the time bar) while positive ones (e.g. lag +104) represent lag times when SPIw-i precedes ETDIw and SMDIw (e.g. lag +104, right side of the time bar).
-The number of consecutive weeks of positive or negative lags of the SPIw-i can inform about the memory of the interactions.
-For each time lag, it is indicated the percentage of the basin affected by non-significant / significant correlations (Grey / colored scales of bars in Figs. 3-7).
-Positive /negative correlations indicate a direct / indirect relationship (red / blue bars in Figs. 3-7).
+Negative lags refer to leading times of ETDIw and SMDIw with respect to SPIw-i (e.g., lag - 104, left side of the time bar), while positive ones (e.g., lag + 104) represent lag times when SPIw-i precedes ETDIw and SMDIw (e.g., lag + 104, right side of the time bar).
+The number of consecutive weeks of positive or negative lags of SPIwi can inform us about the memory of the interactions.
+For each time lag, the percentage of the basin affected by nonsignificant/significant correlations is indicated (grey/colored scales of bars in Figs. 3-7).
+Positive/negative correlations indicate a direct/indirect relationship (red/blue bars in Figs. 3-7).